clairesarraille/clairesarraille.github.io/_posts/2021-06-08-your-new-blog-post.md

 genre_boolean = make_boolean_mask(df_q3["genre"], unique_genres.keys())
 ```

 From this dataframe of boolean values, the next step was to convert from T/F to 0/1.
-And finally, to create a matrix of all co-occurences of our category (in this case, genre).
+And finally, to create a matrix of all co-occurrences of our category (in this case, genre).

 ![mask](https://user-images.githubusercontent.com/71570329/121886606-73037a80-ccca-11eb-9e26-080f7e29109d.png)